ingoweiss/graffle-agile-mapping/README.md

 # Graffle Agile Mapping

-A Graffle plugin for creating freeform maps of user stories the data elements of which can be kept in sync with an external data source
+An [Omni Graffle](https://www.omnigroup.com/omnigraffle) plugin for creating freeform maps of user stories the data elements of which can be kept in sync with an external data source.

 ## Installation